-(a) Out-of-State Travel

-- (1) Approval will be required before incurring reimbursable expenses, by the Commissioner or his or her designee, or, in emergency situations, by a division head, or designee, for a period not to exceed one day. - (2) Travel reimbursement for air, rail, bus, and/or car rental will be made only if prior approval by the Commissioner, or designee, has been secured. - (3) The maximum allowance reimbursement for subsistence shall be the out-of-state meal reimbursement schedule. - (b) The State may require the submission of receipts for any of the above expenses. - (c) The maximum allowable reimbursement for lodging shall be the government rate offered by the facility providing overnight accommodations to employees. - (d) Payments hereunder shall not be considered part of any employee's base hourly rate of pay for any purpose.
+- 2. (a) Out-of-State Travel - (1) Approval will be required before incurring reimbursable expenses, by the Commissioner or his or her designee, or, in emergency situations, by a division head, or designee, for a period not to exceed one day. - (2) Travel reimbursement for air, rail, bus, and/or car rental will be made only if prior approval by the Commissioner, or designee, has been secured. - (b) The State may require the submission of receipts for any of the above expenses. - (c) Payments hereunder shall not be considered part of any employee's base hourly rate of pay for any purpose.